schultkr/MVAII_SoSe16/MVApcapfalgo/README.md

 Output: 'Two plots illustrating how the result of the algorithm depends on the selected scale parameter.
-Furthermore based on the selected assets an equal weighted portfolio is contracted and saved in a .dat file'
+Furthermore based on the selected assets an equal weighted portfolio is constructed and saved in a .dat file'

 ```